Team-Swamp/conventions/README.md

 }
 ```

 Arrays follow the same naming rules as above, but should be named as a plural noun.
+The bad examples are hungarian notation and we don't do that here.
 ```
 // good
 `Targets`, `Hats`, and `EnemyPlayers`

 // bad
-`TargetList`, `HatArray`, `EnemyPlayerArray`
+`TargetList`, `HatArray` and `EnemyPlayerArray`
 ```

 ------